nstev009/Point-in-Polygon/README.md

    - Enable with `use_parallel=True`
    - Use `use_threads=False` for CPU-bound tasks
    - Set `max_workers` to control resource usage
+   - Each worker process automatically gets its own copy of the geometric data
+   - Database queries are parallelized with each worker having its own connection
+   - Memory usage scales with the number of workers as each gets a data copy

 3. **Caching**:
    - Enable with `use_bb_uid_cache=True`
    - Cache files are stored in `cache_dir`
    - Set `cache_max_age_days` to control cache freshness
+   - Caching geometric data reduces database load for repeated operations

+4. **Memory Management**:
+   - The package loads geometric data once and distributes copies to worker processes
+   - Memory usage = (size of geometric data) × (number of workers)
+   - Monitor memory usage and adjust `max_workers` if needed
+   - Use smaller `chunk_size` if processing very large datasets

 ## Troubleshooting